15 Native Plants for the Midwestern Garden

 Zones: 3-9

-There are a boatload of coneflower varieties on the market, but one great, under-used variety is pale purple coneflower.
+There are numerous coneflower varieties on the market, but a great, under-used variety is pale purple coneflower.
 This top-notch plant bears pink flowers in mid-summer.
 The bloom color is enhanced by the dark, raspberry-red cones at the center of each bloom.
 Note: Like many coneflowers, it will self-seed and produce a nice colony in your landscape.

 Name: Echinacea pallida